 - 1. What are the minority groups in your country?
 Would any of these people be considered indigenous?
 What are the problems affecting the minority populations in your country? - 2.
 Has your country ever been a colonizer?
 How did it interact with indigenous people it met in the past?
 Has your country ever been colonized?
 How did the colonizers interact with the population already living there? - 3.
 Read the UN Declaration on the Rights of the Indigenous Peoples and the Universal Declaration of Human Rights.
-How does the Declaration on the Rights of Indigenous Peoples go beyond the Universal Declaration of human rights? - 4.
-What are some reasons that countries might have for not recognizing the rights of indigenous people within their borders? - 5.
-Indigenous people are more at risk of suffering from social problems (poor health, access to education, access to water, drug addiction).
+How does the Declaration on the Rights of Indigenous Peoples go beyond the Universal Declaration of Human Rights? - 4.
+What are some reasons that states might have for not recognizing the rights of indigenous people? - 5.
+Indigenous people are more at risk of social problems (poor health, access to education, access to water, drug addiction).
 Research some of the problems affecting indigenous people and possible solutions. - 6.
-Many indigenous groups are spread over several countries.
-How can countries better work together to support indigenous people in these types of situations? - 7.
-Indigenous people often live in remote areas and have a strong connection to the land which they depend on to survive.
+Many indigenous groups are spread over several states.
+How can states better work together to support indigenous people in these types of situations? - 7.
+Indigenous people often live in remote areas and have a strong connection to the land.
+They often depend on the land to survive.
 How can governments work with indigenous people to become partners in environmental protection efforts? - 8.
 Does the problem exist in your community? - 9.
-Who is working on it?
-NGOs, not for profits, other groups or individuals? - 10.
-Knowing about this problem, how does it impact your world view? - 11.
-How could you make an impact on this issue through your life choices?
+How does being a delegate from a different country help you understand this problem in your community? - 10.
+How do the choices you make in your life help resolve this problem?